npchat/go-npchat/README.md

 Containerized using first `golang:alpine`, then `FROM scratch` to reduce image size to around 10MB.

 ### Simplicity
-The goal of this project is to implement the simplest possible solution for open, federated & secure communication.
+The goal of this project is to implement the simplest possible solution for federated & secure communication.

 The result is a binary or container that can be deployed anywhere, at any scale.